dazuma/toys/toys/docs/guide.md

 Finally, you may also define additional methods within the tool.
 These are available to be called by your `run` method, and can be used to decompose your tool implementation.
+Indeed, a tool is actually a class under the hood, and you can define methods as with any other class.
 Here's a contrived example:

     tool "greet-many" do
       # Support any number of arguments on the command line